-In the 2008 Beijing Olympic games, out of the 9572 athletes, 1055 injuries were reported with the most common place of injury at the knee.
+In the 2008 Beijing Olympic games, out of the 9572 athletes, 1055 injuries were reported with the knee’s most commonplace injury.
 The table below shows a grasp of the injuries sustained by athletes at the 2008 Olympic games and 2010 Winter Olympic games.

-Let’s focus on the summer sports for the purpose of this article.
+Let’s focus on the summer sports for this article.

 Source: Scientific American, 2012